aschwalbc/TB_JPN/README.md

 # TB_JPN

-Renewed perspectives on the secular trend of pulmonary tuberculosis in post-World War Japan (1953-1980) - IJTLD
+Renewed perspectives on the secular trend of pulmonary tuberculosis in post-World War Japan (1953-1980)